yjg30737/pyqt-tooltip-widget/README.md

 ### Usage

 Just make instance of it like `self.toolTip = ToolTipWidget(yourWidget)`. `yourWidget` argument is the widget which you want to set tooltip of.
 Instance should be class variable.

+### Method Overview
+* `setStillOpenWhenCursorLeaveFromToolTipWidget(f: bool)` - Tooltip will be kept showing when cursor is inside the tooltip. (this is disabled by default)
+* `isStillOpenWhenCursorLeaveFromToolTipWidget() -> bool`

 ## Example
 Code Sample